Trump to Boy Scouts: 'We could use some more loyalty'

 He went on to say that if they didn't get votes, "I'll say, 'Tom, you're fired,'" prompting laughter as Trump reached out to Price.
 He also told those gathered that Price needed to get Sen. Shelley Moore Capito, a West Virginia Republican, to support him on health care.

-As he went through the speech, talking about the importance of scouting and the lessons the Scouts were learning, Trump continued to toss barbs at "the fake media, fake news," and also brought up the election.
+As he went through the speech, talking about the importance of scouting and the lessons the Scouts were learning, Trump continued to toss barbs at "the fake media, fake news," amid more traditional fare, with Trump remarking at length on the importance of scouting and the values one needs to live a successful life.

-He told the Scouts that Republicans had a tremendous disadvantage in the Electoral College and that the popular vote, which he lost to Democrat Hillary Clinton, "is much easier."
-He went on to tell the Scouts his victory was "an unbelievable tribute to you and all of the other millions and millions of people that came out and voted for Make America Great Again."

-The speech also contained more traditional fare, with Trump remarking at length on the importance of scouting and the values one needs to live a successful life.

 "As much as you can," Trump said, "do something that you love, work hard and never, ever give up and you're going to be tremendously successful, tremendously successful."